You’re up for a ride? You have decided to take your customers onboard and write outstanding survey questions?

 - Never do guesswork in a survey by pre-assuming the condition of the participant.

-- Does not make erroneous assumptions.
+- Do not make erroneous assumptions.

-4. Strive for Question Clarity
+5. Strive for Questions Clarity

 The language used in the questions must be simple and easy to interpret.